Design Brief Featured Image

 Our ideal timeline from start to finish is six months.
 We are announcing our new website at an event in March but want to quietly launch the website a month prior.
 This extra month will give us some wiggle room if there are any setbacks.
 We would like to approve the mockups and wireframes, and go through two rounds of edits before we launch.

-Step 6: The expected project deliverables
+Step 6: Specify the expected design project deliverables

 Example:

 We will approve initial ideas and designs from our digital whiteboard software and review all wireframes in Figma.
+All images and icons would be required in SVG format.

 To make sure that all of the i’s are dotted and t’s are crossed, add any other relevant information to the end.
 This may include key contacts to reach out to if the designer has any urgent questions, approval design process details, key dates, client mockups, and more!